FernandoBasso/devnotes/content/Emacs/Emacs Paredit.md

 ```

 Also, even if one or more space/whitespace characters are inside the s-exp, it still doesn't work.
 So, it has to be some actual printable/visible characters inside the s-exp for the slurp to work.

+However, it all works fine even with empty s-exps in the scratch buffer.
+So, the problem is probably the LSP or other Clojure-related package getting in the way, or my syntax was not correct to begin with, causing paredit to not be able to do its thing.